Huevos and Grits, Y'all! is a combination of the best of southern breakfasts with a southwestern flair.

 Start this recipe by making up a batch of my Cheese Grits.
 Just follow that link to get the recipe for the best and easiest cheese grits you can imagine.
 After you get that one, come back here and we'll finish whipping up these huevos in no time.

 Back already?
-Okay, let’s get going.
-To prepare this for 2 people, here’s what you’ll need.
-Simply multiply the recipe for the number that you’re serving.
+Okay, let's get going.
+This recipe is for two people.
+You can simply multiply the recipe for the number that you're serving.

 When the cheese grits are ready, start cooking the fried eggs.
 I'm sure most everyone knows how to cook an egg, but just in case, I'll show you how I do it.

-Serve these Huevos and Grits up with some toast and fresh fruit on the side.
+Serve these Huevos and Grits up with some toast or warm tortillas and fresh fruit on the side.

 One recipe of Never Enough Thyme's Cheese Grits: